There are a bunch of popular misconceptions about dating events in the New Testament. This articles explores some of the worst.

 The Bible Time theory places the dates given in the old testament in day-accurate relation to modern days.
-The following report shows Noah’s flood, the first dated event, and the number of days from there until today:

 Similarly, we can place every other event given with day-accuracy in an accurate historical context.
 Some of those historical events are the basis for prediction intervals that end with Jesus.
 Articles here explain those predictions, how they work and the dates when the predictions end in the era of Jesus’ life.
 In several fascinating ways those intervals powerfully support the simple traditional answers.